CUBRID/cubrid-manual/en/qrytool.rst

         C:\CUBRID>cubrid service start
         ++ cubrid service is running.

 #.
-Access to https://localhost:8282/ which is written on the address bar.
-The default TCP port is 8282 (HTTPS/SSL) and it is possible to change by editing the cm_ext.conf file at $CUBRID/conf/.
+Access to https://localhost:8001/ which is written on the address bar.
 Note that the header of address is not http, but https.

 #.
 First, log-in to the host.
 To access to the host, you should perform the CUBRID Manager server user (=the host user)'s authentication primarily.
 The default user ID/password is admin/admin.